 The environment in which people do their work, collaborate, and make decisions is a critical component of corporate culture.
 For example, geographic regions tend to attract different kinds of companies and employees, as in the case of Silicon Valley for tech firms.
 Within companies, location can help shape culture as well.
 Trading floors in brokerage firms engender a culture of loud conversation and a lightning-fast pace of work.
 In many office environments, flexible-use gathering places and conference-type rooms support a collaborative culture among employees.

-While there are many components of corporate culture, it is ultimately shaped by the vision and values that drive the behaviors and attitudes of the people involved.
+While there may be many answers to the question "what is corporate culture?", it is ultimately shaped by the vision and values that drive the behaviors and attitudes of the people involved.
 All of the components of corporate culture are impacted by important decisions you make and the type of culture you want to build.
 You can achieve your desired culture with a mix of training and other activities that impact employee behavior.
 In addition, a culture transformation may necessary in order to achieve larger organizational culture goals.